estrickenburg/estrickenburg.github.io/README.md

 - I was able to confirm with my team at work that Java development learning should be a high priority for me, confirming my choice for this project
 - I'm eager to settle into a rhythm with learning Java so that I can use my time effectively

+**Week 3**

+What did you do last week?
+- Started learning Java.
+The LinkedIn Learning course has been easy to follow and provides a nice combination of video instruction, coding exercises, and quizzes.
+I’ve been able to move pretty quickly for the first part of the course since it starts with the basics, but I’m sure my pace will slow when I get into harder topics.

+What do you plan to do this week?
+- Continue learning Java.
+- Always follow along with the coding exercises in IntelliJ as I watch.
+- When I have questions or am curious about how something works, stop the video and play around with it.

+Are there any impediments in your way?
+- One of the issues I ran into this past week is keyboard shortcuts.
+At home I have a macbook and at work I have a linux machine.
+I realized that the keyboard shortcuts for IntelliJ are very different on the two machines (and not just like the difference of swapping out the Ctrl and Command key).
+Part of what I want to improve on is my ability to use keyboard shortcuts for Java programming in IntelliJ, so I need to figure out a solution for this.

+Reflection on the process you used last week, how can you make the process work better?
+- I’m considering bringing home my work laptop in order to practice with its keyboard shortcuts.
+I also want to look up more about whether it’s feasible to change the keyboard shortcuts on one or the other of the IntelliJ instances so that they match.

 ## Project Proposal

 *Vision Statement*